 My holidays have been greatly simplified over the years and it has been a time of rest and rejuvenation rather than chaos.
 I ask you what can you give up this holiday season that does not serve you?

 Here are some of my self-care essentials:

-1. Exercise – running and yoga.
-2. Healthy diet – maintaining my Bright Lines and avoiding sugar and flour because eating them makes me feel physically and emotionally unwell.
-It doesn’t help my stress and it actually increases it.
+1. Movement – mostly walking but occasionally running and yoga.
+2. Nourishing my body the best I can with a variety of foods.
 3. Adequate sleep – 8hrs per night.
 4. Nature – long walks in nature.
 5. Hot baths with sea salt and essential oils.
 6. Lots of quiet time alone.